danielchim/heost-gdd/10pgdd/how-to-play.md

      One of the places where the robber team could getaway.
 Robbers will escape from LS with boats when choosing this method.

+## Robbery

+In the game, robbers can rob a list of items:

+* Cash

+* Gold

+* Diamond

+* Special items

 ## Vehicles

 Vechicles takes a major role in the gameplay.
 Robbers need vehicles to escape while the cops need the vehicle to catch the robbers.

+Vehicles are avilable to purchase via car dealership.
+However some cars could only be purchased from the black market.

 Each vehicle has 3 properties: HP, speed and storage capacity.
 HP determines the health of the vehicle.
 If the HP value drops to 0, the vehicle will explode.
 Then there is speed, which is self-explaintory, determine how fast the vehicle could go.
 And finally the storage capacity.
 The storage capacity will determine how many items or loot could be stored inside a vehicle.

  There are multiple vehicle classes available for player to choose.